 Magus has the roof of the word magic in it, and that’s what makes it magical.
 Coincidentally, this name means ‘sorcerer’.

 Oberon is the English form of the French name Auberon and means ‘elf ruler’.
 In A Midsummer Night’s Dream, Oberon was the king of fairies.

-This name references to the beloved Peter Pan, the mischievous young boy capable of flying.
+This name references the beloved Peter Pan, the mischievous young boy capable of flying.
 This pleasant Greek name means ‘rock’.

 Phillip is the prince from the fairy tale Sleeping Beauty.
 This spelling variation of Philip ranks 24 places behind the original.
 Phillips means ‘lover of horses’.

-In the Norse mythology, Regin was a blacksmith, well versed in dark magic.
+In Norse mythology, Regin was a blacksmith, well versed in dark magic.
 It means ‘a mythical blacksmith’.

 Terence is the Dust-talent Sparrowman from Tinkerbell.
 This name hails from the Irish neighborhoods of New York and Boston and means ‘smooth’.